LA-Sign: Looped Transformers with Geometry-aware Alignment for Skeleton-based Sign Language Recognition: Conclusion

 \section{Conclusion}

 We presented LA-Sign, a looped transformer framework with GA alignment for skeleton-based ISLR.
 By replacing deeper layer stacking with recurrent latent refinement, LA-Sign enables progressive interpretation of signing motion under shared parameters.
-The proposed GA alignment further structures the latent space through adaptive hyperbolic modelling, promoting coherent organisation of multi-scale articulatory cues.
+Building on traditional static hyperbolic contrastive regularisation, we extend GA alignment from a static, single-pass objective to a recurrent training signal applied progressively across all looping iterations, structuring the latent space through adaptive hyperbolic modelling and promoting coherent organisation of multi-scale articulatory cues.
 Through extensive experiments, we demonstrated that encoder–decoder looping provides the most effective refinement pathway, and that adaptive Poincaré geometry offers superior inductive bias for capturing the structured nature of sign language motion.
-Empirical results on WLASL and MSASL benchmarks confirm consistent improvements over strong baselines and prior state-of-the-art methods.
+Empirical results on WLASL and MSASL benchmarks confirm consistent improvements over strong baselines and prior state-of-the-art methods, including Geo-Sign, validating that recurrent geometric alignment yields stronger representations than its static counterpart.
 Our findings suggest that iterative latent reasoning and geometry-aware representation learning form a powerful combination for sign language understanding.
 Beyond ISLR, we believe this paradigm offers a promising direction for other vision-language tasks that require structured interpretation under limited supervision.